KILTprotocol/opendid/README.md

 ### Prerequisites

 - a KILT account with at least 3 KILT Coins
 - an identity wallet like [Sporran](https://www.sporran.org/)
 - a DID with a Verifiable Credential for testing, for example, from [SocialKYC](https://socialkyc.io)
 - `podman` or `docker` installed

   If you want to install podman on your machine (which is recommended), you can [follow the instructions](https://podman.io/getting-started/installation).
   If you have docker and want to stick with it, replace every occurrence of `podman` with `docker` in the following instructions.

 ### Generate the config file

 To run the service you need to create the configuration that contains all the needed keys and identifiers.

-To do this, generate a fresh DID for the service deployment and then create a config file from it.
+The container `opendid-setup` can generate a fresh DID and a corresponding configuration file for the service deployment.
+For the DID creation, it requires an account with funds.

-First assign your KILT account seed to a variable named `SEED` then run `opendid-setup` container.
+Assign the account seed to the environment variable `SEED` before running the container.

+Right now `opendid-setup` only supports seeds of accounts made with the **sr25519** scheme (like the ones created through [Sporran](https://www.sporran.org/)).

 `SEED="dont try this seed its completely made up for this nice example"`

+Additionally, the container needs to know which chain to interact to with.
 If your account is on KILT Spiritnet, set `ENDPOINT="spiritnet"`; alternatively, if it is on the Peregrine Testnet, configure `ENDPOINT="peregrine"`.

 ```bash